 Source: various sources

 The study confirms the cost-effectiveness of wetlands rehabilitation programmes after flood occurred in Kerala.
 Flood records show that the 2018 flood caused inundation up to 3 meters in several Kole fields, severely damaging crops and canal bunds, and embankments.
 However, the post rehabilitation by canal desilting and sluice repair results 22 per cent reduction in flood water retention time (WRD, 2021).
 The World Bank (2020) reports that every 1,000 hectares of restored wetland can retain 9–14 million cubic meters of floodwater, reducing flood peaks in low-lying areas by 10–30 percent.
 Data from the Thrissur Kole Wetlands (KSDMA, 2021) corroborate these findings, showing a 22 per cent reduction in water retention time during floods and a 40 per cent improvement in drainage efficiency after canal rehabilitation.
 The cost effectiveness of rehabilitation showed that the average cost of construction of wetland rehabilitation methods is 75 per cent lower than the conventional concrete embankments while offering multiple ecosystem benefits.
 Moreover, these wetlands have the potential to reduce the severity of floods by about 30 percent.
 The benefit-cost ratio (BCR) for ecological rehabilitation averages 3.1, while it is only 1.6 for traditional flood barriers (CWRDM, 2022).
 Meanwhile wetlands are the largest storehouse of biodiversity spot in the world which supports large quantity of fish and other aquatic species and birds.
 At the state level, the assessment revealed that the average cost of annual flood damage could be reduced by ₹20,000 per hectare of restored wetland.
 When calculated over a total area of 13,600 hectares, the total avoided loss would be ₹272 crore per year.
 This demonstrates that investing in green infrastructure makes economic and environmental benefits and leads to measurable reductions in disaster risk of losses, and improves long-term hydrological resilience.

+What did you do with the following, which you mentioned in the methodology?

+hydrological assessment, field-based ecological observations, and stakeholder oriented qualitative inquiry

+structured interviews were conducted with farmers, wetland committees, irrigation engineers, paddy land owners, and water management personnel

+Focus Group Discussions were held in Ponnani, Chazhur, Manalur, and Thommana Kole area.

 5. CONCLUSION